-The Beeghly College of Liberal Arts, Social Sciences, and Education prepares students for productive and rewarding lives by developing critical and creative thinking, sound judgment, and effective communication skills.
-Through its rigorous and engaging programs, the College affirms the richness of ethnic, cultural, gender, and racial differences and promotes global, national and regional perspectives.
-The College cultivates knowledge of the liberal arts, social sciences, and the education disciplines to produce well-rounded citizens who value learning and to prepare students for careers and for advanced graduate and professional study.
+The Beeghly College of Liberal Arts, Social Sciences, and Education (BCLASSE) prepares students for productive and rewarding lives by developing critical and creative thinking, sound judgment, and effective communication skills.
+We strive to help students become well-rounded members of society who value learning and to prepare them for careers and for advanced graduate and professional study.

 - Department of English and World Languages

 - Department of Teacher Education and Leadership Studies